 Price: ± £ 129

 Google as a company needs little introduction being one of the world’s biggest tech companies and holding dominant positions in search, email, mobile operating systems.
-They’ve a number of media and cloud services perhaps most notably YouTube.
-Over the last decade they’ve gradually released more consumer hardware devices and the Home builds on the success of the Chromecast and Android.
+They have a number of media and cloud services perhaps most notably YouTube.
+Over the last decade, they’ve gradually released more consumer hardware devices and the Home builds on the success of the Chromecast and Android.

 Setup is the now normal dance with smartphone and device created wifi hotspot.
 Turn on the home, connect to it’s wifi network with your smart phone, tell it your wifi access details and both connect back to the main wifi network.
 At that point you pick a few defaults such as which music service you want to use and from that point it can be almost entirely controlled by voice and the occasional tap.

 Power cable length: 1.8m proprietary power connector.
 16.5 V, 2 A DC

 Wifi: 802.11b/g/n/ac (2.4 GHz/5 Ghz)